How to Build an Email List For Your Business in 2023

 While some frown on this practice, when done right, sending cold emails has its time and place.,

-It can be used to reach out to those who may be interested in your product or services, but haven’t yet heard of your brand.
+It can be used to reach out to those interested in your product or services who haven’t heard of your brand.

 Check out the best cold email software to learn how to use this marketing channel for your business.